buggedcom/phpvideotoolkit-v2/README.md

 $probe = $handler->probe();

 echo json_encode(array(
-	'finished' => $probe['finished'], // true when the process has ended by interuption, error or success 'completed' => $probe['completed'], // true when the process has ended with a successfull encoding that encountered no errors.
+	'finished' => $probe['finished'], // true when the process has ended by interruption, error or success 'completed' => $probe['completed'], // true when the process has ended with a successful encoding that encountered no errors.
 	'percentage' => $probe['percentage']
 ));
 exit;